paulsinclair51/briteTest/docs/Contributor_Guide.md

 - Avoid mixing styles such as "Keep paragraphs short" with "Using lists for enumerations."
 - Rewrite items as needed so the list reads smoothly and uniformly.

-This guideline applies to all BriteTest documentation (.md files).
+This guideline applies to all documentation (.md files).
 </details>
 </details>